Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 28. Feb 09 26.
 Apr 09

-"Stefan Nestler designs structures according to the rules of beauty, which is why one could assume that he is a full-time artist; in fact, he is much more: namely a reflector who sifts through time and everyday life, dealing with things that he brings back from his fantastic excursions or simply picks up somewhere in passing.
-This is what makes his works so fascinating, because he always comes back with strange, wonderful finds from his wide-ranging field of exploration, which ranges between world discovery, flashes of insight and historical depth." - CHRISTOPH TANNERT - (2008)
+“Stefan Nestler creates works in accordance with the principles of beauty, so one might assume he is an artist by profession; in fact, he is much more than that: namely, a reflector who sifts through time and everyday life, engaging with objects he brings back from his fantastical excursions or simply picks up somewhere in passing.
+This accounts for the bulk of the fascination of his works, for he always returns with strange, marvellous finds from his wide-ranging field of exploration, which lies somewhere between the discovery of the world, flashes of insight and the depths of history.” — CHRISTOPH TANNERT — (2008)

 Under the title collage concrete, the Leonhardi Museum showed works from 1997 to 2008 by the Dresden artist Stefan Nestler.